openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 Recently, I have spent quite a bit of my time debugging an [evil ld.so bug](http://sourceware.org/bugzilla/show_bug.cgi?id=12561) involving mis-handling of scopes and I have noticed precious lack of documentation of any internal ld.so data structures.
 So again, this comes for the benefit of the googlers, an intro that could have saved me another quite bit of time spent poking the code.

 Of course, the dynamic linker features a wide variety of fun hacks.
 The most interesting mechanism is probably how lazy relocation is performed, but things like that have already been described plenty of times before.
 The question we shall look into is what data structures are used when a new symbol is to be searched for and linker has already taken control.
-There are two important internal concepts of ld.so related to this “ the **link_map** and the **scope**.
+There are two important internal concepts of ld.so related to this â€“ the **link_map** and the **scope**.
 You can see the data structures in [include/link.h](http://repo.or.cz/w/glibc.git/blob/HEAD:/include/link.h).

 The **struct link_map** describes a single loaded object; it may be ld.so, the main program, libc, or any other shared object loaded afterwards, during startup or later.
 It has many members, like its name, its mates in global linked list of all objects, or its state.
 But the most interesting attribute is its scope.

 The scope describes which libraries should be searched for symbol lookups occuring within the scope owner.
 (By the way, given that lookup scope may differ by caller, implementing dlsym() is not that trivial.)
-It is further divided into **scope elements (struct r_scope_elem)** “ a single scope element basically describes a single search list of libraries, and the scope (**link_map.l_scope** is the scope used for symbol lookup) is list of such scope elements.
+It is further divided into **scope elements (struct r_scope_elem)** â€“ a single scope element basically describes a single search list of libraries, and the scope (**link_map.l_scope** is the scope used for symbol lookup) is list of such scope elements.

 To reiterate, a symbol lookup scope is a list of lists!
 Then, when looking up a symbol, the linker walks the lists in the order they are listed in the scope.
 But what really are the scope elements?
 There are two usual kinds:

-  * The global scope “ all libraries (ahem, link_maps) that have been requested to be loaded by the main program (what ldd on the binary file of the main program would print out, plus dlopen()ed stuff).
+  * The â€œglobal scopeâ€ â€“ all libraries (ahem, link_maps) that have been requested to be loaded by the main program (what ldd on the binary file of the main program would print out, plus dlopen()ed stuff).

-  * The local scope “ DT_NEEDED library dependencies of the current link_map (what ldd on the binary file of the library would print out, plus dlopen()ed stuff).
+  * The â€œlocal scopeâ€ â€“ DT_NEEDED library dependencies of the current link_map (what ldd on the binary file of the library would print out, plus dlopen()ed stuff).

 The global scope is shared between all link_maps (in the current namespace), while the local scope is owned by a particular library.
 (FIXME) If a library has local scope element in its scope, it adds itself to that scope.
-E.g. assume libA dlopen()ing libB (with RTLD_LOCAL) “ libB will get and own a fresh local scope element, and all libraries loaded by libB will inherit and add themselves to that local scope element.
+E.g. assume libA dlopen()ing libB (with RTLD_LOCAL) â€“ libB will get and own a fresh local scope element, and all libraries loaded by libB will inherit and add themselves to that local scope element.

 There are then four common situations: